Freelancing: Everything you need to know

 Best thing I ever did?
 Ask what they were paying their other designers on the team.
 What they didn’t know?
 Is that it was 3x the amount I was originally going to quote.

-Flipping the script & asking them what their budget is works like a charm so you don’t sell yourself short.
+Flipping the script and asking them what their budget is works like a charm so you don’t sell yourself short.

 Only down side to hourly rates?
 If you’re a fast worker, this isn’t going to be ideal for you.
 That’s why having multiple freelancing jobs on your roster is key.